savoirfairelinux/drupal-monitoring/README.md

 ### Development

 The development setup mounts the nagios plugins from the host disk.
-It expects you to have the monitoring-tools project as your drupal-monitoring root directory sibling.
+It expects monitoring-tools project as your drupal-monitoring root sibling.
 That means that it will mount plugins from `../monitoring-tools`.

 You can clone this repository from `https://github.com/savoirfairelinux/monitoring-tools`